danrot/master-thesis/01_introduction.md

 since it is not thought to be used every single day.
-However, the performance has quite a big impact on search engine optimization, since some website crawler added this factor as a criteria for the ranking of the website, so that slow websites are ranked worse.This implies that these crawlers have to be kept out if this functionality is used.
+However, the performance has quite a big impact on search engine optimization, since some website crawler added this factor as a criteria for the ranking of the website, so that slow websites are ranked worse.
+This implies that these crawlers have to be kept out if this functionality is used.

 ## Sulu Components
 This chapter will introduce the current situation of Sulu in more detail.
-Figure 1.1 presents the dependencies as a layer digram.
+Figure 1.1 presents the dependencies as a layer diagram.
 On top is our project, which makes use of some components from the Symfony CMF.
 The Symfony CMF, an open source project initiated by the Swiss agency Liip[^9], depends on Symfony and PHPCR.
 PHPCR is just an interface for accessing a content repository.
 Sulu